ChelseaGitonga/yolo/ansible-explanation.md

     ```

 - clone_repository
-Cloning the repository from a version control system like Git.
+This role clones the application's source code from a Git repository, ensuring that the latest code is available on the VM.
     ```
     - name: Clone the repository
     git: